The Email Marketing And Social Media Face Off

 Email marketing is the oldest online marketing tool there is, and, even after four decades, your inbox is still full.

-On the other hand, Facebook is increasingly showing an upward trend in terms of the number of marketers engaging in Facebook ads.
+On the other hand, Facebook is increasingly showing an upward trend in terms of the number of marketers engaging in Facebook ads and Facebook messenger marketing.
 What can be interpreted as the aftermath of the medium’s recent algorithm change (i.e. favoring friends’ posts over business pages’ posts) is indeed changing the environment.
 In other words, to compensate for this change, marketers are increasingly considering re-determining their Facebook budget.
 And, as no one questions the contribution of social media to conversions, social media are now exceeding other channels in advertising spend.

 To younger marketers, what may be considered an alternative to social media marketing, email marketing that is, has in fact been known to outperform social media when it comes to overall conversions.
 Nevertheless, both email marketing and social media advertising can still generate a lot of value.